Postgraduate taught

 Why this programme

-• This programme is well-placed to meet Sottish and UK Government guidance in relation to best practice for supporting people with intellectual disabilities and complex support needs.
+• Ensure your expertise is current and in demand.
+You will gain hands-on experience in designing and delivering effective PBS interventions.
+This programme is well-placed to meet UK Government guidance and best practice for supporting people with intellectual disabilities and complex support needs.

 Programme structure